 The program focuses on moments of transition.
 Students who are interested in exploring a curricular pivot or a kind of work they have not yet had an opportunity to try are encouraged to apply.

-This spring, the Pursuit of Purpose seminar will be offered Tuesdays from 10:15AM-12:45PM.
-To secure a space in the course and a summer fellowship, click the link to apply by October 31, 2022 for priority consideration.
+This spring, the Pursuit of Purpose seminar will be offered Thursdays from 10:05AM-12:45PM.
+To secure a space in the course and a summer fellowship, click the link to apply by October 27, 2023 for priority consideration.
 Once applications are reviewed, we’ll contact you to schedule an interview.
-Decisions will be made on completed applications by November 3, 2022; rolling admission thereafter as space allows.
+Decisions will be made on completed applications by November 2, 2022; rolling admission thereafter as space allows.

 For more information about the Pursuing Purpose, contact Christian Ferney.